 Can You Make Money From a Woodworking Business From Home?

-Woodworking isn’t for everyone.
+Not everyone has what it takes to become a woodworker.
 My brother does a fantastic job making decorations, dishes, and utensils from wood, but put a carving knife in my hand and you won’t get anything worth selling.

 So yes, making money from woodworking is possible.
 There are tons of people who would prefer to support a local woodworker than buy an item from the store that is one of many.